peterofson/Music_Graph_Network/README.md

 band, etc. Using simple network analysis, we will then return a list of similar artists.
 ## Introduction

- ⇥ Recommendations are complex process involving many moving parts and even more data.
+*Recommendations are complex process involving many moving parts and even more data.
 Netflix, Spotify, and other steaming services all use recommendation engines on their platforms.
 Netflix and other video streaming services can change the image of the content to better align with the classification of the content.
 Music services on the other hand cannot change